mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Backgrounds/Urban Bounty Hunter.md

 # Suggested Characteristics

-Use the tables for the [[Criminal]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.
+Use the tables for the [[Omnomicon/Backgrounds/Criminal#Suggested Characteristics|Criminal]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.

 For instance, your bond might involve other bounty hunters or the organizations or individuals that employ you.
 Your ideal could be associated with your determination always to catch your quarry or your desire to maintain your reputation for being dependable.